hopsoft/han/readme.md

 **Note**: The User resource is actually the same across all states.
 The difference being the available transitions from each state.

----

-*HAN makes no assumptions about API consumers & does not presume to dictate UI concerns.*
+Because HAN is concerned with resources, their states & transitions, it makes no assumptions related to API consumers & does not presume to dictate UI concerns.

----

 ## Data Structures